 January 23, 2021

-Megan Shaw: Looking towards a cultural history of Kathleen Villiers, Duchess of Buckingham (1603-1649).
+Megan Shaw: Looking towards a cultural history of Katherine Villiers, Duchess of Buckingham (1603-1649).

 Gillian Beattie-Smith: Catherine Helen Spence: a consideration of her feminist and transnational agency.